donnfelker/intelligem/README.md

 A local CLI agent written in Ruby that can be used for coding, analysis, etc.

-Written in Ruby, this project aims to illustrate, once again ... how Ruby shines.
+This project aims to illustrate, once again ... how Ruby shines.

 ## Setup